propelledanalytics/SparkSQL.jl/docs/index.md

 Delta Lake is an open-source storage layer for Spark.
 Delta Lake offers:

 - ACID transactions on Spark: Serializable isolation levels ensure that readers never see inconsistent data.
-- Scalable metadata handling: Leverages Spark’s distributed processing power to handle all the metadata for petabyte-scale tables with billions of files at ease.
+- Scalable metadata handling: Leverages Spark’s distributed processing power to handle all the metadata for petabyte-scale tables with billions of files.

-Example shows create table (DDL), insert (DML) and select (SQL) statements using Delta Lake and SparkSQL:
+Example shows create table (DDL) statements using Delta Lake and SparkSQL:
 ```
 sql(session, "CREATE DATABASE demo;")
 sql(session, "USE demo;")